 \paragraph{Specification Generation} We feed the problem description to Claude-4-sonnet to obtain an initial Dafny specification, yet even the initial drafts often contain syntax errors.
 Thus, we revise and resubmit up to ten times until the file has no parse or resolution errors.
 We find that supplying two simple examples exploits the model’s in-context learning \citep{Dong_2023} and sharply lowers the error rate (prompt template in Appendix \ref{sec:prompt}).

 Furthermore, we constrain the model to generate specifications using only first-order logic, prohibiting recursive or dynamic programming-style definitions.
-This ensures the specification describes the problem's declarative properties without leaking the implementation's structure.
+This ensures the specification describes the problem's declarative properties without leaking the implementation.

 \paragraph{Equivalence to NL} The equivalence check follows the protocol proposed by Clover \citeyearpar{sun2024clover} and contains two steps: (1) A model (we use Grok4 here) rewrites the description so that it cleanly mirrors the specification, then another model (Claude-4) judges the equivalence between the original description and the rewritten one, yielding a score; (2) The specification alone is translated into Python and executed against the ground-truth LeetCode unit tests.
-The unit test passing rate is reported in Appendix \ref{sec:auto_passing_rate}.
+The unit test passing rate is reported in Appendix \ref{appendix:unit_test}.